 - Add panch phoran to it, Let it splutter.

-- Now add bay leaf and whole red chilli to it.
+- Now add broken whole red chilli and bay leaf to it.

-- Add crushed ginger and green chilli to it.
+- Add salt and crushed ginger and green chilli to it.

 - Mix everything well until well combined.